pomubry/video-trimmer/README.md

 The script will then generate 5 video cuts with the format sampleVideo_001.mp4, sampleVideo_002.mp4, etc., and then merge it together as "sampleVideo (Result).mp4".

-Once you're done enumerating the timestamps, save timestamps.txt and run `RunTrimmer.bat`.
+Once you're done enumerating the timestamps, save timestamps.txt and run the `index.js` file.

 **NOTES:**